MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-utf8-code-page.md

 Use [UTF-8](http://www.utf-8.com/) character encoding for optimal compatibility between web apps and other *nix-based platforms (Unix, Linux, and variants), minimize localization bugs, and reduce testing overhead.

-UTF-8 is the universal code page for internationalization and supports all Unicode code points using 1-6 byte variable-width encoding.
+UTF-8 is the universal code page for internationalization and is able to encode the entire Unicode character set.
 It is used pervasively on the web, and is the default for *nix-based platforms.

+> [!NOTE]
+> An encoded character takes between 1 and 4 bytes.
+UTF-8 encoding supports longer byte sequences, up to 6 bytes, but the biggest code point of Unicode 6.0 (U+10FFFF) only takes 4 bytes.

 ## -A vs. -W APIs